junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Cas flies away and back in two seconds.
 Nothing angelic in the town.
 He tells him.

-Sam makes a snort.
+Sam snorts.
 "Where did you look?"

 "Everywhere."
 Cas looks him in the eyes, then looks around.
 It's a single bed motel room, the bedsheet on the only bed unruffled.
 One duffel bag on the ground.